 KAMPALA – UGANDA: Makerere University Tourism Students went on demonstration due to delayed salaries of their lecturers.
 The students reported that they have not been studying for 3 weeks due to delayed salaries.

-The Administration of the University has complained of lack of funds due to constraints in students’ payment of tuition fees.
-According to the Vice Chancellor Mr. Ddumbe Sentamu, only 30% of the students at Makerere university have fully cleared their Tuition fees, and yet its just a month to the end of the semester.
+The Administration of the University has complained of a lack of funds due to constraints in students’ payment of tuition fees.
+According to the Vice-Chancellor Mr. Ddumbe Sentamu, only 30% of the students at Makerere University have fully cleared their Tuition fees, and yet it’s just a month to the end of the semester.

-According to the Guild President Ivan Bwowe, the students suffer from different economic constraints, but the university’s harsh policy doesn’t allow them sit exams without paying.
-The strike has been halted awaiting the outcome of a top level meeting of the faculty dean and the Vice Chancellor.
+According to the Guild President Ivan Bwowe, the students suffer from different economic constraints, but the university’s harsh policy doesn’t allow them to sit exams without paying.
+The strike has been halted awaiting the outcome of a top-level meeting of the faculty dean and the Vice-Chancellor.